parcel-bundler/website/src/index.md

 - landing page (this)?
 - Responsive on mobile (the sidebar should somehow collapse)
 - Print: syntax highlighting is lost
-- inline code in heading is too small
 - (Eventually add "Open in REPL" link to the code samples - actually the main reason I made them a njk macro)